Click here to recommend us!

 Jose Carillo's Gateway to Great English

-Merry Christmas and a Prosperous New Year to All!
+A Happy and Prosperous New Year to Forum Members!

 Not a member yet?

 Do you have any question about the English language—its vocabulary, its grammar and usage, its construction and structure, or its idioms and other peculiarities?
 Or do you have the knowledge or expertise—and, of course, the time—to help English-language learners seeking to understand and navigate these aspects of the language better?

 Or maybe you happen to be just a concerned English user disturbed by the misuse of English—whether subtle or blatant—in the publications or books that you read or by the people whom you deal with, or perhaps dismayed by how badly English is spoken in a TV or radio program or some other public platform?

 If so, then Jose Carillo’s English Forum is the perfect place for you.
 Here, freely and at any time of the day, you can:

 Here, for starters, are some sample questions that will be most welcome in this forum:

 If you want to know the answers to these questions now, Click here.

 This forum will be focusing exclusively on English and its usage, and aims to be a vibrant venue for healthy and civilized discussions, not angry or violent ones.
 In the process it hopes to generate clarity and light, not semantic heat and verbal pyrotechnics, over English.
 It will therefore give no room to unbridled rants—whether pro or con—on any issue about English and its uses.